Black Southerners: Professionalism and jobs

-The African American job market has significantly changed in the last fifty years.
+The African American job market had significantly changed in the latter half of the 20th century.
 Previously, almost all African Americans were impoverished.
 The poverty rate has significantly declined since then.
-Today, more than 40% of African Americans consider themselves to be in the middle class.
+In 1998, more than 40% of African Americans considered themselves to be in the middle class.
 They previously had low-paying manual jobs such as sharecroppers, laborers, or any other jobs that Whites wouldn't work.
 A majority of African American women worked as servants, and they were paid even less than men.
-Fifty years ago, 6 out of 10 African American women worked as servants.
-Today, African Americans are one of the fastest growing entrepreneurial groups in the United States.
-Over half of the black population in America works a white-collar job.
-The income gap between Blacks and Whites has been cut by about a third.
-Although the gap is still there, two-parent Black families earn 13% less than two-parent White families.
+In 1948, 6 out of 10 African American women worked as servants.
+In 1998, African Americans were one of the fastest growing entrepreneurial groups in the United States.
+Over half of the black population in America worked a white-collar job.
+The income gap between Black people and Whites has been cut by about a third since 1948.
+Although the gap still exists, two-parent Black families earn 13% less than two-parent White families.

 Black suburbs

 Since the second Great Migration ended in 1970, many Black people have moved back to the South.
 This is largely due to improved race relations and an improvement of the economy in the South.
 Primary destinations are states such as Texas, Georgia, North Carolina, Maryland, Virginia, Tennessee, and Florida.
 African Americans began moving to the suburbs seeking out safer and more comfortable housing.
 There is a common misconception that much of the African American population lives in ghettos in high-rise, government-provided housing, when in reality, over 33% live in the suburbs.
 While both White and Black families live in suburbia, the neighborhoods seemingly are very separated.
 Many of the middle class African American families live in all Black suburbia.
 The African American middle class continues to grow, with more than 40% of the Black middle class population owning a home.

+In the 1980s, for example, the population of Prince George's County, Maryland, where suburban housing was developed near Washington, DC, became majority African American.
+By 2006, it was the wealthiest majority-black county in the nation.
+Similar to White Americans, African Americans continue to move to more distant areas.
+Charles County, Maryland has become the next destination for middle-class black migrants from Washington and other areas; by 2002, the students in the school system were majority black.
+Charles County has the fastest-growing black population of any large county in the nation except the Atlanta suburbs.
+Randallstown near Baltimore has also become a majority-black suburb.
+Other major majority-black suburbs include Bessemer, AL; Miami Gardens, FL; Pine Hills, FL; College Park, GA; East Point, GA; Harvey, IL; Matteson, IL; Maywood, IL; Merrillville, IN; Eastpointe, MI; Inkster, MI; Oak Park, MI; Southfield, MI; East Orange, NJ; Irvington, NJ; Orange, NJ; Plainfield, NJ; Willingboro, NJ; Hempstead, NY; Mount Vernon, NY; Ferguson, MO; Forest Park, OH; Darby, PA; Rankin, PA; Wilkinsburg, PA; Yeadon, PA; Converse, TX; Desoto, TX; Glenn Heights, TX; Lancaster, TX; Missouri City, TX and others.